-Genre: Action Developer: Novotrade Publisher: Sega of America Players: 1 Released: 1995
+Genre: Action Developer: Novotrade Publisher: Sega Enterprises Players: 1 Released: 1995

 Ecco’s is an oceanic adventure filled to the brim with creativity, complexity and even a dash of mystery.
 It’s an adventure that will try your patience for each of its thirty aquatic levels, six of which are exclusive to the stereosonic Sega CD revision.
 Through the miracle of digital evolution, Ecco the Dolphin has acquired an entirely original soundtrack courtesy of one “Spencer Nilsen”, an unjustly-maligned composer who deserves credit for his darkly evocative accompaniment to Ecco’s journey through coral reefs, lagoons, sunken cities, shipwrecks, and time itself.
 In this decidedly superior but less-popular CD rendition, Ecco has also gained the ability to use mysterious crystal glyphs as checkpoints (rather than continue from level’s beginning after death), an ability that loosens the absurd tension of the Genesis incarnation without negating the forceful impact of the undersea creature onslaught or diminishing the challenge of the intricate puzzle network.